wycks/Intentoor/readme.md

 ## Notes

 - TCP is the default ZeroMQ transport (works in Docker and on Mac).
-- Message schema is in `shared/intent.schema.json` and will evolve as we learn real payloads.
+- Message schema is in `shared/intent.schema.json` and will evolve.
-- Development machine is Windows, but we do not run ZeroMQ native on Windows — Docker is used instead.
+- Development machine is Windows, ZeroMQ does not run native on Windows — Thus Docker.